As we move into the next stage of the COVID-19 recovery roadmap and many restrictions ease, you may experience mixed and fluctuating feelings.

 NHS 111 is the first point of contact for any adults, children or young people in urgent need of mental health help.

-What you might be feeling about tighter restrictions being re-introduced
+What you might be feeling about restrictions being eased

 You may move through a range of feelings and thoughts: